andrewsolis/cs401/docs/unit05/flask_special_topics.rst

 ----------------------------

 There are several different approaches for writing *unit tests* for Flask apps, some of which are included in the Flask documentation.
-The approach I like the best, and which is most congruent with the topics we already covered in this class, is to instead write *integration tests*.
+One approach which is most congruent with the topics we already covered in this class, is to instead write *integration tests*.

 For these tests, the key thing is that you have to have an actual copy of your